-Traditional approaches are mainly behavior summary or IQ and EQ tools.
-However, each person is an integrated 6Q system, which behavior can mainly reflect, not make.
-Without knowing the rest of the system, it is hard to get to the root causes and anticipate the development needs of a leader tomorrow.
-When unprepared elements become significant, damage control is almost inevitable.
+Traditional approaches are mainly behavior summary plus IQ and EQ tools.
+However, each person is an integrated 6Q system, and IQ and EQ issues can have non-IQ and non-EQ causes.
+Behaviors can reflect the underlying 6Q structure, but cannot make it.
+Without knowing the rest of the system, it is hard to get to the root causes, anticipate the development needs, and take the right action.
+Some leaders are genius in reading people.
+They are the exceptions here..

 Know Yourself Ahead

 The first two items define if the CEO can be good.
-The rest determine if they can build enduring greatness, develop level five leadership, and become an exceptional CEO, which is to be great.
+The rest determine if they can be great, to build enduring greatness, develop level five leadership, or become an exceptional CEO.
 These are an executive’s baseline.
-Once the goal is clear, we can anticipate or evaluate the gaps (development needs of a leader) and potential issues, solutions, alternatives, costs, etc.
+Once the goal is clear, we can anticipate or valuate the gaps (development needs of a leader) and potential issues, solutions, alternatives, costs, etc.

 Each step involves many underground works.
 To focus on the big picture and focus on the long term is the first step to how to be a CEO, go from good to great, and develop level five leadership.
 Let’s explore what can cause CEOs to “miss the big picture” and how to manage efficiently.

 How do you do in key areas?
 Let’s take a quick assessment.